FaiazS/Professional-Persona-AI-Assistant/README.md

    If the evaluator rejects a reply, the chatbot regenerates it using the feedback.

 5. **Final Output**
-   The user gets a refined, professionally acceptable response — as if talking to me.
+   The user gets a refined, professionally acceptable response — as if talking to the physical professional me.

+---

+## 🧠 Objective

+- To go beyond a traditional portfolio and **showcase real AI Engineering**

+- To demonstrate how LLMs can simulate humans professionally

+- To stand out as a candidate who doesn't just talk about AI — but also build them

+---

+## 💬 What Recruiters and Hiring Managers Can Ask My Chatbot

+- “What are your core technical skills?”

+- “Tell me about your experience with Spring Boot”

+- “Have you worked on AI projects?”

+- “What are your career goals?"

+- “Are you open to relocation or remote work?”

+> You’ll get answers based on my real experience — and evaluated for professionalism.

+---

+## 🧠 Key skills involved

+- Prompt Engineering (System prompts, evaluation prompts, regeneration prompts)

+- Retrieval-Augmented Generation (RAG-style grounding from PDF & text)

+- Multi-agent LLM flow (chatbot + evaluator + retry)

+- Chain of Thought (regeneration with reasoned feedback)

+- Safe fallback behavior (refuses when unsure)

 ---